-Procurement Process Overview
+Procurement Process Explained

-Procurement Process Automation Delivers Critical Advantages
+Procurement Process Workflow Automation Delivers Critical Business Advantages

 Ideally, the procurement management process identifies the products, services, personnel, raw materials, software, hardware and finished "widgets" that secure a company's position in the market and allow it to achieve desirable goals.